pngtextadd - add text comments to a PNG image file

 --text "Something in German" \

 The idea of pngtextadd is really just to add or update comment fields in a generated image file.
-Not many image manipulation programs have good support for text comments and some will strip them entirely.
+Many image manipulation programs have poor support for text comments and some will strip them entirely.
 With pngtextadd you can add back your name, a title, etc.

 Each invocation only sets one comment; you can use a script or Makefile to apply multiple comments with multiple runs before publishing etc.